gaelreyrol/nix-workshops/src/workshops/03-custom-package.md

 ## ToDo

-- [ ] Create a docker image from this book with Nginx
+- [ ] Create a Docker image from this book with Nginx